syllab-ntu/syllab/index.md

 # News

+- \[Feb.
+21\] Our paper "*A Deeper Look at Machine Learning-Based Cryptanalysis*" accepted to EUROCRYPT 2021
+- \[Sep.
+20\] Our paper "*Fixslicing AES-like Ciphers - New bitsliced AES speed records on ARM-Cortex M and RISC-V*" accepted to CHES 2020 / TCHES 2021-1
+- \[May.
+20\] Our paper "*The MALICIOUS Framework: Embedding Backdoors into Tweakable Block Ciphers*" accepted to CRYPTO 2020
+- \[Mar.
+20\] Our paper "*Fixslicing: A New GIFT Representation*" accepted to CHES 2020 / TCHES 2020-3
 - \[Jan.
-20\] **SHA-1 is a Shambles !** First chosen-prefix collision for SHA-1 and application to PGP Web of Trust: https://sha-mbles.github.io/ ([Ars Technica article](https://arstechnica.com/information-technology/2020/01/pgp-keys-software-security-and-much-more-threatened-by-new-sha1-exploit/))
+20\] **SHA-1 is a Shambles !** First chosen-prefix collision for SHA-1 and application to PGP Web of Trust: https://sha-mbles.github.io/ ([Ars Technica article](https://arstechnica.com/information-technology/2020/01/pgp-keys-software-security-and-much-more-threatened-by-new-sha1-exploit/)) - accepted to Usenix Security 2020
 - \[Sep.
 19\] Our paper "*Improved Heuristics for Short Linear Programs*" accepted to CHES 2020 / TCHES 2020-1
 - \[Aug.
 19\]  6 submissions from SyLLab selected for the 2nd round of the [NIST lightweight competition](https://csrc.nist.gov/Projects/Lightweight-Cryptography): [GIFT-COFB](https://www.isical.ac.in/~lightweight/COFB/), [PHOTON-BEETLE](https://www.isical.ac.in/~lightweight/beetle/), [Pyjamask](https://pyjamask-cipher.github.io/), [Romulus](https://romulusae.github.io/romulus/), [SKINNY-AEAD/SKINNY-HASH](https://sites.google.com/site/skinnycipher/nist-lwc-submission/skinny), SUNDAE-GIFT
 - \[Apr.
 19\] Our paper "*SoK : On DFA Vulnerabilities of Substitution-Permutation Networks*" accepted to AsiaCCS 2019